WeblateOrg/website/README.rst

 ## If you are looking for Weblate itself ,
-So you should go <https://github.com/WeblateOrg/weblate>.
+So you should go to <https://github.com/WeblateOrg/weblate>.